/images/resources/tutorials/application/tutorials-microsoft-entra-id.png

 MIICqjCCAZKgAwIBAgIEKeFOrTANBgkqhkiG9w0BAQsFADAXMRUwEwYDVQQDEwxhenVyZS1zaWduZXIwHhcNMTkxMDExMDkxNjE0WhcNMjAxMDEwMDkxNjE0WjAXMRUwEwYDVQQDEwxhenVyZS1zaWduZXIwggEiMA0GCSqGSIb3DQEBAQUAA4IBDwAwggEKAoIBAQCSU7FqGW1jKs+0Plx6oKgzpcrEeYcjVenR/yYbaO2V7XLCh8jFg5h5ShZCSc/yYmOHnPB6BaJHH98hf5UMGPayYERTdGa52DOk5Myuk0pmpGyRQjdwaWAdR76tzpDyp9oRSx6b3uy+ZIc+rJo06iEJrDSLv8XOQXdejCbXLolS5lL2+XnmsT6TYAYAA9H+NkpvtyaxJzblC/Av0FSvl+U3nSqtixow+rovqheSGVkoMDfmqoUhBkCeDqggSxfrwEaEvKQBrfPi2arom2Tbiqw/AowEeWNrTumDoCFoCgE4Gi3lVfTJiY3w5rCH6qGeLKq6ARikHAwM9HVlvxul2pqFAgMBAAEwDQYJKoZIhvcNAQELBQADggEBAI/mz5uKZvW/3MXmAWHePLZfU2DUYD89Lv9EWn0ATwLoPMEAsjSV/uLvxCVJwAbcutLMvbzW4zhi9+iYugYk8VEwC2zFh384q45i4zvoBcxaAxVl622UJ2KTb/7N1SHXPmXXdKTPhpnn+WsPakleQZXo7qBzcVdG/dmzzw2QxEFZM6zip+Vln1moJoBz9lwry3MVESjASoSajhlaroi5ODp+gEaU1YHZyy4ad/cpmiQABjZFgFC55XWjI5J5syv98zgHPuL36RkTHE6Sgrzh3ikpIUy36dOi7zgValxCIICg+XTokyR9K8XbzeoM2nOg2ZGo1Bk4yPuwQnhUkkUNZiA=

-Converting the Azure domain to be federated
+Converting the Microsoft Entra ID Domain to be Federated

 powershell